sumitpal29/sumit-pal-resume/README.md

 A static site for building Resume and blogs.
 Using _Firebase_ for hosting and maintaining database

+## Implemented
+  - Resume profile with scss
+  - Firebase context using firebase inside Gatsby
+  - Record messages from visitor using Firebase Firestore

 ## 🧐 Todo

  - _Firebase Auth_ so that only admin can access the messages posted by visitors